MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailboxFolderStatistics.md

 ## PARAMETERS

 ### -Archive
 The Archive switch specifies whether to return the usage statistics of the archive associated with the mailbox or mail user.
 You don't need to specify a value with this switch.
+If this switch is passed for a mailbox which doesn't have archive enabled, it throws error.

 ```yaml
 Type: SwitchParameter